-Import or export live fish and shellfish
+Import live fish and shellfish

 - Department for Environment, Food & Rural Affairs and Centre for Environment, Fisheries and Aquaculture Science